Sony Mobile wasn't the smartphone manufacturer to push boundaries. The company had been a stickler when it comes to design in recent years.

 - Side Sense

-The XZ3 runs on Android Pie with just a few pre-loaded additional apps including 3D creator, Netflix and Sony apps (separate for Gallery, Music and Video).
+The XZ3 launched on Android Pie with just a few pre-loaded additional apps including 3D creator, Netflix and Sony apps (separate for Gallery, Music and Video), though the XZ3 is on the Android Q beta so it should eventually move to final build.

-There are a couple of new software additions for the XZ3 too.
+There were a couple of new software additions for the XZ3 that also launched on the Xperia 1.
 One is called Side Sense, which takes advantage of that new curved-edge display.
-Double-tapping the side of the display will offer access to apps, a little like swiping the side of the Galaxy S9+ or Note 9 will bring up Apps Edge and People Edge.
+Double-tapping the side of the display will offer access to apps, a little like swiping the side of the Galaxy Note 9 will bring up Apps Edge and People Edge.

 What's good about Side Sense is that you can double tap anywhere on the side of the display and either side of the device too, but there's also a "More Apps" option allowing you quick access to all the apps installed on your device, as well as access to settings.
 It also learns what apps you use and when, ensuring you see those first.
 For example, if you regularly watch YouTube on your morning commute, you'll see YouTube if you double tap the side in the morning, while if WhatsApp is the app you use most regularly during lunch time, that's what you'll see first.
 It's not flawless, but 90 per cent of the time it's rather handy.

-The Sony Xperia XZ3 is the Xperia flagship we've been waiting a very long time to see.
-It finally pushes design boundaries, resulting in a stunning device with a great display and lots of top features.
+The Sony Xperia XZ3 was the Xperia flagship we've been waiting a very long time to see.
+It finally pushed design boundaries, resulting in a stunning device with a great display and lots of top features.

-The camera experience is handled better by the competition, though, while Sony Mobile's six-monthly device refresh feels like overkill because, you guessed it, the 'XZ4' will most likely bring the XZ3's amazing design and display along with newer hardware like the Qualcomm Snapdragon 855 chip.
-So why not wait?
+The camera experience is handled better by the competition, though, while Sony Mobile's six-monthly device refresh feels like overkill because, the Xperia 1 brought a new design just six months later, with newer hardware like the Qualcomm Snapdragon 855 chip.

 That said, the XZ3 really is an excellent device at an attractive price point.
-It might have taken a few years longer than others, but the XZ3 is, without a shadow of a doubt, the most exciting Xperia device for years.
+It might have taken a few years longer than others, but the XZ3 was, without a shadow of a doubt, the most exciting Xperia device for years when it launched.

 Welcome back to the game.